-Flu viruses have the ability to feed off birds, and they especially love to feed off chicken.
-Bird flu viruses tend to feed off the bird's adrenal glands and flesh cells and can often lead to dangerous and damaging outcomes including flesh deterioration.
+Flu viruses can feed off birds, and they especially love chicken.
+Bird flu viruses tend to feed off the bird's adrenal glands and flesh cells, which often leads to dangerous and damaging outcomes.

-You do not have to cut chicken out of your diet if you really enjoy eating it, do not struggle with any health issues, and incorporate an abundance of leafy greens, fruits and vegetables alongside the poultry, but if you are doing everything possible to avoid catching a flu, removing chicken from your diet can be advantageous.
-Eliminating this food can be especially beneficial if you’re hoping to avoid a stomach flu.
-If you wish, you can add it back in when you feel like you’re in a safe zone where you’re not seeing a lot of people developing the flu.
+You don't have to cut chicken out of your diet if: you really enjoy eating it, you don't struggle with any health issues, and you incorporate an abundance of leafy greens, fruits, and vegetables alongside the poultry.
+However, if you're doing everything possible to avoid catching the flu, eliminating chicken can help.

 The Cons of Chicken Soup

-If chicken feeds flu viruses, should you be eating the go-to cold and flu meal— chicken soup?
-The answer is unfortunately, no. You don't have to scrap the soup altogether though!
-Try removing the chicken and fill the soup with a hearty amount of antiviral and anti-flu foods like onion, garlic, herbs like thyme, rosemary, and oregano, and mineral rich veggies like celery, cabbage, bell peppers, and mushrooms!
-Or, if you really want to keep the chicken in the soup, be sure to add even more of the onion, garlic, herbs, and vegetables to boost the nutritional and antiviral value of the soup.
+If chicken feeds flu viruses, should you eat the go-to cold-and-flu-meal of chicken soup?
+The answer is, unfortunately, no. You don't have to scrap the soup altogether though.
+Remove the chicken and fill the soup with a hearty amount of antiviral and anti-flu foods, including onion, garlic, herbs (thyme, rosemary, and oregano), and veggies (celery, carrots, cabbage, broccoli, cauliflower, zucchini, and bell peppers), and mushrooms.
+Or, if you really want to keep the chicken in, add even more onion, garlic, herbs, and vegetables to boost the nutritional and antiviral properties.
+Try this mineral-rich Healing Broth recipe.

+Another reason to avoid chicken has to do with its fat content.
 Have you ever made chicken soup and left it in the fridge overnight?
-The next time you went to reheat the soup, you may have noticed a thick film of coagulated fat on top of the soup.
-This fat can draw oxygen out of the blood, slow down the liver, prevent oxygen from reaching the immune system, liver, and heart, and can work against the immune system as it tries to beat back whatever virus or bacteria the body is fighting off.
+The next time you went to reheat the soup, you may have noticed a thick film of coagulated fat on top.
+This fat can draw oxygen out of the blood; slow down the liver; prevent oxygen from reaching the immune system, liver, and heart; and work against the immune system as it tries to fight viruses or bacteria.